 Snap Inc. forbids both actual and apparent conflicts of interest.
 Supplier must not directly engage with any Snap Inc. employee whose spouse, domestic partner, relative or other family member is employed by or holds a significant financial interest in the Supplier.

-Do not give gifts, regardless of value, to any Snap Inc. employee working in procurement or supply chain management.
-Moreover, avoid gifts to any Snap Inc. employee when the circumstances create or appear to create a conflict of interest.
-For example, do not offer anything of value during a bid process or contract negotiation.
+Supplier will not give gifts, regardless of value, to any Snap Inc. employee working in procurement or supply chain management.
+Moreover, supplier will avoid gifts to any Snap Inc. employee when the circumstances create or appear to create a conflict of interest.
+For example, supplier shall not offer anything of value during a bid process or contract negotiation.
 Gifts offered or given at such times may appear as attempts to improperly influence Snap Inc. employees.
 Any gifts, meals, or entertainment must comply with applicable laws, must not exceed $100 in value and must be consistent with local custom and practice.
 Cash and cash equivalents, such as gift cards, are never acceptable.

 Intellectual Property & Confidential Information